darkharasho/Equals/docs/currency.md

 ## Conversions

-Convert values using ISO codes:
+Convert values using ISO codes, symbols, or currency names:

 ```
 10 USD to EUR
+10¥ to USD
+10 Yen to USD
 ```

 The app fetches rates from an online API and caches them for an hour.